 Drainage and venting issues in high-rise structures are essentially general plumbing problems on a bigger scale.
 Negative pressure can emerge in drainage systems as a result of defective venting systems, usually the result of blocked or damaged vent stacks.
 Every fixture, whether residential or commercial plumbing, must be connected to its own drain line, which then intersects with the main line.
 Water must travel this series of lines before being removed from the high-rise.
 Clogged drains prevent waste water from freely flowing through lines to the outside where it’s expelled in the septic tank and sewer system.

 Many people won’t question the difference between residential and commercial plumbing, but it is important know your preferred plumber is trained in both fields.
 This ensures he/she is prepared for any problem that you might run into in your home, office, rental property or even high-rise building.
 Plumbing is an essential part of our every day life.
 Safe, running water keeps us healthy, hydrated, clean and free of disease.
-Commercial plumbing is as important as the plumbing in your home, so next time you visit a commercial building, consider the care that went into designing and maintaining its system.
+Commercial plumbing is as important as the plumbing in your home, so next time you visit a commercial building, consider the care that went into designing and maintaining its vast systems.